 Applicants have met all admission requirements for the specific degree program and enroll in accordance with the entry date contained in the application for admission.

 Deferred Admission

 Following notice of regular admission, applicants may defer enrollment for a maximum of one year.

-On the Bloomington campus, a candidate must submit the enrollment deposit in order to officially have deferral status.
+A candidate must submit the enrollment deposit in order to officially have deferral status.